Skip to content

 How sessions work

-Agentweaver uses server-side sessions backed by your GitHub OAuth token.
+Agentweaver uses server-side sessions.
 After a successful sign-in:

 • Your session is stored on the server and identified by a secure browser cookie